sharfin99/sharfin99.github.io/index.md

 <meta name="google-site-verification" content="5lWOJWWiTsUq2h2oeK0XOwg8ERSNiTIs2ZsILZ_wYSM" />
 ## About Me

 Hello!
-My name is Sharfin and I am a fourth year doctoral student at Columbia University.
-I am advised by Matei Ciocarlie and work on mechanical design of robotic manipulators.
+My name is Sharfin and I am a fifth year doctoral student at Columbia University studying robotics.
+I am advised by Matei Ciocarlie and work enabling more capable robots through thoughtful, intelligent hardware design.
 Before my PhD, I worked on design of minimally actuated quasi-passive walkers with Aaron Johnson, Sarah Bergbreiter, and Justin Yim.
 <br><br/>
 Overall, I am interested in the design and control of intelligent, but simple mechanisms that can be deployed in real robotic applications.
+I enjoy working across the entire spectrum of robotics and automation, where I can leverage my expertise in mechanism design in a full-stack robotic application.
 <br><br/>

 ---